kbukum/react-es6-skeleton/README.md

 #### 1. Get the latest version
-You can start by cloning the latest version of React ES6 Skeleton (RES).
+You can start by cloning the latest version of RES.

 #### 2. Run `npm install`
 This will install both run-time project dependencies and developer tools listed in [package.json](./package.json) file.

 #### 3. How to start project in Development Mode

 ```shell
 $ npm start
 ```

-Open Browser in enter http:/localhost:8080
+Open Browser and enter `http:/localhost:8080` (default)

 ### How to Build for Production